itswadesh/anne-docs2/docs/admin-manual.md

 ### SignUp

 - You can sign up to Anne Platform on your browser.
-All you need is an valid email address, and You can set up account.
+All you need is a valid email address, and You can set up an account.
-- If you are not registered to website then you can create a new account using sign up.
+- If you are not registered to the website then you can create a new account using sign up.
-- After filling all details, click on `sign up` button, after this server will check the provided info is valid or not, if it is valid then it will create your account or if it detects that the info is invalid then you have to fill the details carefully.
+- After filling in all details, click on `sign-up button, after this server will check the provided info is valid or not, if it is valid then it will create your account, or if it detects that the info is invalid then you have to fill the details carefully.
-- Email must be unique, not registerd with us already.
+- Email must be unique, not registered with us already.
-- You can fill details as in image below
+- You can fill in details as in the image below

 ![Image](./anne/sign-up.png)